aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/rotate-image/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The first type of rotating image is a rotation to a fixed angle of 90/180/270-degree with or without a flip.
-You just need to load your image and apply the <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rasterimage/#rotate_flip_rotate_flip_type_83">RotateFlip method</a> with a rotate type parameter.
-We use the type `ROTATE_270_FLIP_NONE` in this example:
+You can rotate an image to a fixed angle of 90/180/270-degree with or without a flip.
+Use <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rasterimage/#rotate_flip_rotate_flip_type_83">RotateFlip method</a> and specify `ROTATE_270_FLIP_NONE` type parameter to flip on 270 degrees without flip.
+Python code example:
 </p>

 {{< gist "aspose-com-gists" "e3ab4246a7061ee32df42c74051bdaff" "rotate-image.py" >}}

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-For a full list of available types please see the link to the <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rotatefliptype/">rotate and flip types parameters</a> descriptions.
+Full list with all available rotate types you can find in the <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rotatefliptype/">Rotate and flip types parameters</a> descriptions.
 </p>

 ### Rotate an image to the arbitrary angle

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The second type is rotating for an arbitrary choice angle.
-The rotation angle value could be positive if a rotation is clockwise or negative for the opposite direction.
-In this case, the size of the original image could be changed after rotating the image, so you have to specify `Resize proportionally` boolean parameter to indicate should the resulting image resized proportionally or not.
-Additionally, you could specify the background color to fill empty corners of the rotated image.
+If you want to rotate an image to arbitrary choice angle, you can use the rotate method with specific rotation angle.
+The angle value can be positive if a rotation is clockwise or negative for the opposite direction.
+The size of the original image might be changed after rotating the image, so you have to specify `Resize proportionally` boolean parameter to indicate should the resulting image resized proportionally or not.
+In case you want to preserve the image size after rotating, you need to specify the background color to fill the empty corners of the rotated image.
 </p>

 {{< gist "aspose-com-gists" "e3ab4246a7061ee32df42c74051bdaff" "rotate-image-on-specific-angle.py" >}}